 - Dead accurate.

-- Is easy to use and store and importantly,
+- Easy to use and store and importantly,

-- Comes powered with a variety of testing standards.
+- Compatible with a variety of rating standards.

-Looked at carefully, it is no surprise that the Ancel BA101 is the best car battery tester you can buy for your vehicle’s battery at the moment.
+Looked at carefully, it’s no surprise that the Ancel BA101 is the best car battery tester you can buy for your vehicle’s starter battery at the moment.

 Click here to check out the Ancel BA101 on Amazon yourself.